 Are you bored with your current playlists?
 Looking for something new to check out this month?
 We’re here to help.

-Below, you’ll find five of the biggest albums set for release in November - including one that is set to be one of the biggest Irish releases of 2022.
+Below, you’ll find five of the biggest albums set for release in February.